datacenter/ACI/configuration-python/README.md

 They are functional codes and at the some time they are sample codes.
 Programmer can simply write their customized script by inheriting the class createMo in “createMo.py”.

-How to use:
+#How to use:

 All the codes support three different input methods: wizard, yaml and cli.

-wizard: configure a mo by following a wizard.
-Usage: python createFilter.py wizard
+1. wizard: configure a mo by following a wizard.
-To get the help info: python createFilter.py wizard –h

-yaml: configure a mo with a config file (yaml format).
 Usage:
+<br>python createFilter.py wizard
+<br>To get the help info: python createFilter.py wizard –h

+2. yaml: configure a mo with a config file (yaml format).
+Usage:
-python createFilter.py yaml createFilter.yaml
+<br>python createFilter.py yaml createFilter.yaml

-To get the help info: python createFilter.py yaml –h
+<br>To get the help info: python createFilter.py yaml –h

-cli: configure a mo based on you python arguments.
+3. cli: configure a mo based on you python arguments.
 It contains key arguments and optional arguments.
 Flags are used in order to call the optional arguments.
 Usage:

-python createFilter.py cli 198.18.133.200 admin C1sco12345 tenantA filterA –e ip –i tcp
+<br>python createFilter.py cli 198.18.133.200 admin C1sco12345 tenantA filterA –e ip –i tcp

-To get the help info: python createFilter.py cli –h
+<br>To get the help info: python createFilter.py cli –h

-What are those codes:
+#What are those codes:
 createMo.py: the basic class/module.
 It also contains useful functions that help programmers for writing their customized scripts.

 template.py: it is not a valid script.
 But it is a good template for a programmer to start from if he wants to write a customized script.
 All he needs to do is to redefine the functions in template.py.